iPhone HEIC Photos to WordPress: What Actually Works in 2026

 Shared hosting on older infrastructure is hit or miss.
 Many budget hosts run older versions of ImageMagick that don't include HEIF support.
 The upload might succeed (the file lands on the server), but WordPress can't generate thumbnails.
 You end up with a full-size HEIC file in your Media Library and broken thumbnail placeholders everywhere.

 There's no clean error message when this happens.
 The Media Library just shows a generic icon instead of a preview.
 I've had clients report this as "my photos aren't uploading" when in fact the photos uploaded fine, they just look broken in the admin.
+If you want a deeper walk-through of how the Media Library should behave when everything works, see my WordPress Media Library guide.

 How to Check If Your Server Supports HEIC